agiliq/django-orm-cookbook/docs/query_relatedtool.rst

     >>> queryset
     <QuerySet [<User: Ricky>, <User: Ritesh>, <User: rishab>]>

-If you want to find all users whose :code:`first_name`s starts with 'R', but not if the :code:`last_name` has 'Z'
+If you want to find all users whose :code:`first_name` starts with 'R', but not if the :code:`last_name` has 'Z'

 .. code-block:: ipython